JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 >
 > God loves the sinner and hates the sin: such a statement is true philosophically, but God is a transcendent personality, and persons can only love and hate other persons.
 Sin is not a person.
 God loves the sinner because he is a personality reality (potentially eternal), while towards sin God strikes no personal attitude, for sin is not a spiritual reality; it is not personal; therefore does only the justice of God take cognizance of its existence.
 The love of God saves the sinner; the law of God destroys the sin.
 >
 > Facing the world of personality, God is discovered to be a loving person; facing the spiritual world, he is a personal love; in religious experience he is both.
 Love identifies the volitional will of God.
-The goodness of God rests at the bottom of the divine free-willness--the universal tendency to love, show mercy, manifest patience, and minister forgiveness.
+The goodness of God rests at the bottom of the divine free-willness—the universal tendency to love, show mercy, manifest patience, and minister forgiveness.
 [UB 2:6.7](/en/The_Urantia_Book/2#p6_7)

 > The eternal God is incapable of wrath and anger in the sense of these human emotions and as man understands such reactions.
 These sentiments are mean and despicable; they are hardly worthy of being called human, much less divine; and such attitudes are utterly foreign to the perfect nature and gracious character of the Universal Father.
 [UB 4:3.2](/en/The_Urantia_Book/4#p3_2)